Boston's subway system - locally we call it the "T" - is the easiest and cheapest way to get around the city, aside from walking.

 More fare options: See the MBTA website, Fares & Gifts tab

-Looking for Boston Marathon Day subway & commuter rail options and fares?
+Looking for Boston Marathon Day subway and commuter rail options and fares?
 Find that here

 Best Ticket & LinkPass Options for Boston Visitors